-- When exporting files from Lightroom, make sure you selected “PicDrop" in the "Target Server" section (at the bottom).
+When exporting files from Lightroom, make sure you selected the preset "PicDrop" in the "Target Server" section (at the bottom).
 Please read our installation instructions very, very carefully, as such important details can be quickly overlooked.

-- Please test if another network /WLAN or a hotspot through your mobile phone is solving the problem, so you can be sure that it is not your network that is blocking the upload.
+Please test if another network / wifi or a hotspot through your mobile phone is solving the problem, so you can be sure that it is not your network that is blocking the upload.

 Still not working?

 In this case, it is very likely that your ISP has blocked the FTP Port.
-This is occasionally the case in public WLANs, in hotels and holiday homes, at airports etc… Or a bad Internet provider.
-Some providers want to prevent the misuse of "their" Internet connection, but unfortunately also block serious services such as your upload.
-Please try SFTP and port 22 (see point 6).
+This is occasionally the case in public WLANs, in hotels and holiday homes, at airports etc...
+Some ISPs may also block FTP connections to prevent the misuse of "their" Internet connection, but unfortunately also block serious services such as your upload.
+Please try SFTP and port 22 (see point 7).

 Have you already looked for another internet connection or just tested it with friends, colleagues or neighbors?
 W

 e also recommend that you upload via your browser.
 This cannot be blocked and thanks to our convenient drag & drop upload this should be very easy for you.

 If none of this works, just write us at firstname.lastname@example.org and we'll see how we can help you.